microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

 ```

 We use a database model to store the current state of the service because it allows
-us to store the state of the service in a persistent manner.
+us to store the state of the service persistently.
 This means that if the
 service is restarted, the state of the service will be restored.
 Also, if the service
 is running on multiple instances, the state of the service will be consistent across
 all instances.